Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 The statistical learning perspective on RSs follows steps similar to identifiability analysis (\cref{sec:rss-as-identifiability}).
 First, data are assumed to be generated as per \cref{assu:completeness-dgp}, whereby the ground-truth concepts and labels are {sampled from} the ground-truth concept extractor $f^*: \calX \to \Delta_\calC$ and inference function $\beta^*:\Delta_\calC \to \Delta_\calY$.
 From the joint distribution $p^*(\vX, \vG, \vY)$ of \cref{eq:joint-input-label-concept-distr}, it is possible to determine the marginal distribution over labels $p^*(\vY)$.
 This marginal distribution is used together with the knowledge $\BK$ to determine the complexity of the knowledge:

 This quantity gives a global description of how many concepts are not compatible with the knowledge, based on the labels $\vy \in \mathrm{supp}(\vY)$ observed during training.
-Intuitively, when a few concepts are associated with a single label vector, the knowledge complexity increases, indicating that the knowledge is more explicit about what concept vectors lead to that label vector.
+Intuitively, \changed{when only few concepts allow inferring any given label vector}, the knowledge complexity increases, indicating that the knowledge is more explicit about what concept vectors lead to that label vector.
 On the other hand, a low knowledge complexity indicates that many concept vectors are mapped to same label vector.